Visiting Skomer Island Puffins & Wildlife (Updated 2024)

 The Wick – Skomer Island ©Lifejourney4two

-Many of the Puffins seem happy to waddle between your feet and some appear quite intrigued by these rather large beings with their big zoom lenses that to them, may seem like oversized beaks.
+Many of the Puffins seem happy to waddle between your feet, and some appear quite intrigued by these rather large beings with their big zoom lenses, which may seem like oversized beaks to them.
 We caught this little fellow literally ‘on camera’.

 inquisitive-puffin-close-to-a-camera-man